Engin-Boot/pong-stage-Logan111/Stage0/Player_information.md

   When the player press "Rename" option

-  Then the palyer is able to rename
+  Then the player is able to rename

 ### Scenario: how to view player stats